jaspervdj/jaspervdj/posts/2018-03-08-handle-pattern.markdown

 It's exactly the same as before!
-This is pretty much a requirement: it means we can move our `Handle`s to this approach when we need it, not when we envision that we will need at some point in the future.
+This is pretty much a requirement: it means we can move our `Handle`s to this approach when we need it, not when we envision that we will need it at some point in the future.

 ## A Handle implementation